 Chicken First: Copy

-When starting with copy, it’s important to have some direction, as writing without a roadmap can be a challenge.
-This is especially true for projects involving both writing and design, where some foundational knowledge of design can be helpful in getting starting.
-This can include any basic knowledge like UX/UI design or even basic design principles like balance, alignment, repetition, etc. Having some foundation behind writing is key to laying the framework for any project.
+When starting with copy, it’s important to have some direction.
+This is especially true for projects involving both writing and design, where some foundational knowledge of design can be helpful when getting starting.
+This can include any basic knowledge like UX/UI design or even basic design principles like balance, alignment, repetition, etc.

 Egg First: Design